 For centuries, most residents of Anatolia subsisted as peasants in an agrarian and trade-based economy.
 Many others toiled as herders or traders on the numerous trade routes linking Europe and Asia.
 In conjunction with the Ottoman Empire's political decline (see History and Myth), the region's economy shrank considerably in the late 19th century.
-In effort to industrialize and better compete with other European nations, the Ottomans encouraged foreign investment in the early 20th century.
-As declined investment during World War I (see
+In an effort to industrialize and better compete with European other nations, the Ottomans encouraged foreign investment in the early 20th century.
+As investment declined during World War I (see